CosmosContracts/testnets/astarte/UPGRADE.md

 It's Moneta time, baby.
 The upgrade proposal is will be number 1, and you can query it via CLI.

-The Upgrade is scheduled for block `X`, which should be about _XPM UTC on X_.
+The Upgrade is scheduled for block `28900`, which should be about _5PM UTC on 5th December 2021_.

 Look, we've messed up block times before, we're all tired, so check in beforehand to see what the ETA is if you're doing this by hand...